Prepare your environment for Microsoft Surface Hub

 - HTTP: 80

 - For online environments, see Office 365 IP URLs and IP address ranges.

 - For on-premises installations, see Skype for Business Server: Ports and protocols for internal servers.

-Microsoft collects telemetry to help improve your Surface Hub experience.
+Microsoft collects diagnostic data to help improve your Surface Hub experience.
 Add these sites to your allow list:

 - Diagnostic data client endpoint: